 Eosinophilic Esophagitis (EoE) Symptoms

-Eosinophilic esophagitis may cause abdominal pain as the esophagus may have trouble squeezing food to the stomach due to the eosinophil cells.
+Eosinophilic esophagitis most commonly causes difficulty swallowing as the esophagus does not contract as well.
 Food may get stuck or go down slowly.
 Additional EoE symptoms may include:

 - chest pain

 - need to eat slowly

 - food impaction or lodging in the esophagus

 EoE symptoms can be different, depending on a person’s age.